raydot/nailing-the-coding-interview/chapters/02-big-o.md

 Here are some basic steps to follow to optimize your code, whether you’re sitting in a coding interview or coding at work:

-1.  *Put the problem into plain language.* It does not matter how you do this.
+1.  _Put the problem into plain language._ It does not matter how you do this.
 Write it down, say it out loud, draw a picture, whatever, but you need to say the problem in a way that allows you to comprehend what it is you’re trying to accomplish.
 In a work environment there might be time allocated to this, but in an interview you might have to just get this done on the side or in your head.

-2.  *Start small.* I started my career as a writer, and whenever I needed test data I would write very, very complicated test data sets.
+2.  _Start small._ I started my career as a writer, and whenever I needed test data I would write very, very complicated test data sets.
 I thought it was genius because if the computer could handle a large, complicated data set, then surely the smaller, simpler sets would be no problem at all.
 Later I came to realize I was actually exactly wrong about this.
 I came to realize that I was making it harder for myself to just write good code, because I was always trying to solve a very specific, complicated, and unlikely problem.
 Instead of doing that, start with a small data set, and then build on that.

-3.  *Do the smallest thing that could possibly work.* This bullet is the same as the last one, except it applies less to the data and more to the code itself.
+3.  _Do the smallest thing that could possibly work._ This bullet is the same as the last one, except it applies less to the data and more to the code itself.
 The Agile software methodology suggests you start to "Do the smallest thing that could possibly work," and that’s great advice.
 A lot of what developers spend their days doing is breaking large, intractable problems down into smaller, more manageable problems and then solving those.
 Take this same approach in a coding interview.
 Don’t try to knock the whole problem out of the park in one swing.
 You’ll likely end up with a large tangle of code that doesn’t work and is hard to understand and either you or the person hired to replace you will have to spend a lot of time either debugging it or throwing it out and rewriting it.

-4.  *Start with a brute force solution.* Start writing some code that solves the problem in the most straightforward way you can come up with.
+4.  _Start with a brute force solution._ Start writing some code that solves the problem in the most straightforward way you can come up with.
 Do not try to start with optimization.
 Unless you see the optimization immediately, you’re much better off getting something down that works and then going back through the optimization process with the interviewer.
 Again, the trick is to start small.
 Get the code working first, and then the optimizations will suggest themselves.

-5.  *Look for improvements.* An important part of being successful in a coding interview is "pattern recognition," a theme that will be returned to throughout this book.
+5.  _Look for improvements._ An important part of being successful in a coding interview is "pattern recognition," a theme that will be returned to throughout this book.
 Nested for loops?
 That can probably be improved.
 Repeatedly calculating the same information?
 You can definitely get the time down on that.
 Once you’ve got the basic code down it’s a lot easier to see where the things are that can be done better.
 If you’re not sure, your can always ask the interviewer if there’s a way to improve the code.
 Plenty of examples of moving from brute force to a more optimized solution will be given in the algorithms section of this book.

-6.  *Remember the "shapes" of the Big O Curves* Once I was in a large team meeting where a very smart developer pointed out that a solution a team member had come up with was "quadratic."
+6. Remember the "shapes" of the Big O Curves.
+Once I was in a large team meeting where a very smart developer pointed out that a solution a team member had come up with was "quadratic."
 No one knew what he meant, and no one raised their hand.
-As mentioned just above, "quadratic" means the multiplication table, nested for loops, O(n^2)!
+If they had he could have quickly drawn a shape that explained it.
+As mentioned just above, "quadratic" means O(n²) - often seen in nested loops where both loops run n times, like the multiplication table example.
 Often — not always but often — quadratic solutions can be improved.
-Once you recognize that this is the case, even if you can’t figure out how to improve the code, you can at least identify the problem, and signal to the interviewer that you’re aware of the issue.
+Once you recognize that this is the case, even if you can't figure out how to improve the code, you can at least identify the problem, and signal to the interviewer that you're aware of the issue.

 ### Example Questions